Devendra Pratap Pandey: Hybrid terrorist

-Kashmir Super 50 (Medical)

-Pandey inaugurated the first batch of Army HPCL Kashmir Super 50 (Medical), a coaching initiative for girls for medical entrance exams.
-Gen Pandey said that in an attempt for women empowerment many initiatives are being taken and such an initiative gives wings to the dreams of the girl child and wins the faith of their parents towards the Army.

-Citizen soldier connect
+Citizens and soldier connect

 Tiranga Revolution

 UT Administration through the Security Review Meeting forums and engaging secretary level functionaries along with grass-root public participation ushered in ‘Tiranga Revolution’.
 The Tricolor was dedicated to the people of J&K by Shri Manoj Sinha, Hon’ble Lt Governor of J&K in the presence of GOC 15 Corps.
 Apart from this, Tricolor was hoisted at Kupwara, Awantipur, Shopian, Gulmarg and various Government offices and school giving a sense of ‘One Nation One Flag’.

 Festivals

-Lt Gen D P Pandey endeavoured to reinforce the pride amongst the people of Kashmir in their own cultural festivals by organizing functions for Wular festival, Bangus mela, Doodpathri festival, Keran mela and many others.
+Lt Gen D P Pandey endeavoured to reinforce the pride among the people of Kashmir in their own cultural festivals by organising functions for Wular festival, Bangus mela, Doodpathri festival, Keran mela and many others.

 Medical assistance

 Artificial limbs

-In co-operation with Jaipur-based NGO, Bhagwan Mahavir Viklang Sahayata Samiti (BMVSS), Artificial Limb fitment and assistance camps were organised for especially abled persons in 15 Corps Zone from 06 to 19 Oct 21.
+In co-operation with Jaipur-based NGO, Bhagwan Mahavir Viklang Sahayata Samiti (BMVSS), Artificial Limb fitment and assistance camps were organised for especially abled persons in 15 Corps Zone from 6 to 19 Oct 21.
 The joint venture between the Indian Army and Jaipur Foot Foundation was themed ‘Saksham Hum, Saksham Kashmir, Saksham Bharat’.

 Lt Gen DP Pandey complimented the NGO, Bhagwan Mahavir Viklang Sahayata Samiti for its noble efforts.
 He emphasised that the artificial limbs would further invigorate the specially abled citizens to lead an enabled and empowered life.
 The camp has enabled and empowered specially abled Kashmiri citizens including children.